The present key is an attempt to provide

 overwiew of the status of each species.
 Because of positive

-response from many countries I have decided to write descriptions
+response from many countries I decided to write descriptions

 of all the species and to provide microscopic drawings.

-I also decided to widened the scope to include all species recorded in Northern Europe.
+I also decided to widen the scope to include all species recorded in Northern Europe.
 This work is now in process.
 In many cases the key will

 probably not be sufficient, and further literature (e. g.